laurabpaulsen/CNN_GAF_neuro/README.md

 ## Results
-A convolutional neural network was trained for each subject.

-In the original paper by Grootswagers et al. (2019), the animacy was decoded using linear discriminant analysis within subjects.
+In the original paper by Grootswagers et al. (2019) using the same data, the animacy was decoded using linear discriminant analysis within subjects.
 For each timepoint a classifer was trained.
 The mean accuracy across subjects nearly reached 56% (chance level is 50%) at approximately 400 ms after stimulus onset.

-As seen in the plot below the results of the CNN models implemented in this repository varies across participants.
-The number of epochs and other parameters were chosen based on running the model on subject 1.
-It cannot be ruled out that other parameters could improve accuracies for other participants.
+For the CNN model implemented in this repository, the mean accuracy did not exceed that of the original paper.
+As seen in the plot below a great variation in the accuracies across subjects is observed.
+The number of epochs, batch size and other parameters were chosen based on running the model on sub-01.
+It cannot be ruled out that other parameters would have been more optimal for other subjects.

 ![accuracy](fig/accuracies.png)

-If we for example take a look at the validation accuracy curve for sub-13, it suggests that stopping the training after the 6th epoch might improve the accuracy.
+The validation accuracy curves for each sub-13 are shown below (the subject with the lowest test accuracy).
+The plot suggest that the model is overfitting, as the validation accuracy plummets after the sixth epoch, while the training accuracy continues to increase.
+Training for fewer epochs might have improved the results for this subject.
 ![sub-13](mdl/sub-13/history.png)

 Implementing grid search to find the optimal parameters for each subject could improve the results.
 However, this would be computationally expensive and time consuming.

 ## References
-*The representational dynamics of visual objects in rapid serial visual processing streams* Grootswagers, Robinson, Carlson (2019)
+*The representational dynamics of visual objects in rapid serial visual processing streams* - Grootswagers, Robinson, Carlson (2019)